pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/configuration-file-path/index.md

 ln -s "$HOME/Library/Application Support/org.pqrs/config/karabiner" ~/.config
 ```

-After changing the actual location of `karabiner.json`, you need to restart `karabiner_console_user_server` using the following command.
+After changing the actual location of `karabiner.json`, you need to restart `karabiner_console_user_server` by using the following command.
-Otherwise, it will not be able to automatically detect updates to `karabiner.json`.
+Otherwise, Karabiner-Elements will not be able to automatically detect updates to `karabiner.json`.

 ```shell
 launchctl kickstart -k gui/$(id -u)/org.pqrs.service.agent.karabiner_console_user_server